JohanScheepers/Sensors/GatewayMe/Ethernet/README.md

 *Note: Config pins (CFG) can be pulled low to enter configuration mode if web configuration is unavailable.*

 ## Work Modes
-1.  **TCP Client (Default)**: Gateway connects to a central cloud server IP.
-Data sent to UART is forwarded to the server; server responses appear on UART.
+1.  **MQTT Client (Default)**: Gateway connects to a central MQTT broker.
+Data sent to UART is published to specific topics; commands from the broker appear on UART for the mesh network.
-2.  **UDP Mode**: Fire-and-forget packets for low-latency telemetry.
+2.  **TCP Client**: Transparent tunnel for generic data transfer.
-3.  **HTTPD Client**: Encapsulates data into HTTP POST/GET requests (useful for REST APIs).
+3.  **UDP Mode**: Fire-and-forget packets for low-latency telemetry.